 In North America constrictors that will bite you include kingsnakes, garter snakes and burmese pythons.

 Even non-venomous constrictors can still cause pain and infection to humans.

 Can Snakes Bite Through Rubber?

-Wearing rubber boots or snake boots can give you a false sense of security when stepping over logs or boulders where snakes are hidden.
+Wearing rubber boots an give you a false sense of security when stepping over logs or boulders where snakes are hidden.